Data-Backed Rankings, VA Access, Affordability, and Tax Policy

 3. Myrtle Beach–Conway–North Myrtle Beach, South Carolina

-South Carolina doesn’t tax military retirement income and can fully exempt property taxes for many disabled Veterans, which helps offset middle‑of‑the‑pack pure financial scores.
-Access to care comes via the Myrtle Beach VA Clinic and the Ralph H. Johnson VA Medical Center in nearby Charleston.
-Add 60+ miles of beaches, 100+ golf courses and long‑running Military Appreciation Days events in May and you’ve got a coastal city that is actually built around Veterans instead of tourists.
+Myrtle Beach combines a large Veteran presence with strong community support and quality-of-life infrastructure.
+South Carolina does not tax military retirement income and can fully exempt property taxes for many disabled Veterans.
+Add 60+ miles of beaches, 100+ golf courses, and Military Appreciation Days events and you have a coastal city built around Veterans, not just tourists.

 4. Altoona, Pennsylvania